Expansion properties of Whitehead moves on cubic graphs: Related objects

-Then, the maximal number of edges one could choose in $g_1$ to perform a simultaneous WM is the cardinality of a maximum matching in $g_1$.
-Thus, determining the degree of $\Gamma_n$ as defined in this paragraph is closely related to the number of matchings in a trivalent multigraph, though the two quantities are not necessarily equal.
-Indeed, the number of maximum matchings in $g_1$ yields an upper bound on the degree of $g_1$ in $\Gamma_n$.
+Each vertex matching of cardinality $m\geq 1$ in $g_1$ gives rise to $2^m$ simultaneous Whitehead moves.
+Thus, knowing the number of cardinality $m\geq 1$ matchings in $g_1$ allows us to compute the degree of $g_1$ in $\Gamma'_n$.

-\subsubsection{Outer space and its spine}
+\subsection{Outer space and its spine}

+Let $F_n$ be the free group on $n \geq 2$ letters.
 In \cite{culler1986moduli}, Culler and Vogtmann introduced a space $X_n$ on which the group $Out(F_n)$ acts.
 This space can be thought of as analogous to the Teichm\"uller space of a surface with the action of the mapping class group of the surface.

 The description of $X_n$ is complicated, and we will not detail it here.
 We will only briefly mention the relevant aspects of this object and how it could relate to our graph of graphs.